-Self regulation is one’s ability to regulate emotions and behavior in situations.
-Some students acquire naturally while others need explicit teaching and tools.
+Self-regulation is one’s ability to regulate emotions and behavior in situations.
+Some students acquire naturally, while others need explicit teaching and tools.
 Students who are emotionally dysregulated can display their dysregulation in many ways.
-This can include acting out, tantrums, distractibility or irritable behaviors.
-A regulated child is able to manage their emotional reactions in everyday life.
-We empower students to have tools to regulate themselves and more seamlessly work through normal road bumps of life.’
+Dysregulation can include acting out, tantrums, distractibility, or irritable behaviors.
+A regulated child can manage their emotional reactions in everyday life.
+We empower students to have tools to regulate themselves and more seamlessly work through everyday road bumps of life.

-If self-regulation is so important why have I never heard of it?
-While you may have never heard the term you have experienced what it looks like.
-A child throwing a temper tantrum is a prime example of one that does not have self regulation skills.
-They are feeling emotions yet not sure how to manage and work through those feelings.
-Most children “grow out of it” while others don’t.
-We can all benefit from learning explicit strategies to develop self-regulation skills
+If self-regulation is so important, why have I never heard of it?
+While you may have never heard the term, you have experienced it.
+A child throwing a temper tantrum is a prime example of not having self-regulation skills.
+They are feeling emotions yet are unsure how to manage and work through those feelings.
+Most children “grow out of it,” while others don’t.
+We can all benefit from learning explicit strategies to develop self-regulation skills.

-Mindfulness or awareness is information that one gains from paying attention to the present moment.
-This can include breathing strategies and gratitude thinking.
+Mindfulness or awareness is information from paying attention to the present moment.
+Mindfulness strategies can include breathing strategies and gratitude thinking.
 It includes teaching kids to pause and think before they react.
-This helps them learn to focus and calm prior to reacting to their feelings.
+These skills help them focus and calm before responding to their feelings.

 Cognitive reframing is a strategy involving changing your thought patterns.
-It involves reinterpreting a situation in order to change your emotional response to it.
+It consists in reinterpreting a situation to change your emotional response to it.
 It helps children expand their understanding of situations and have new ways to interpret situations.
 It helps increase positive emotions.

 - Be flexible and adaptive